-How to Braise Baked Beans …like Amma
+How to Cook Baked Beans Curry like Amma

 To make bake beans curry like Amma, the onions always had to be finely sliced!, she was very particular about this, as were the green chillies, sliced into narrow slits.

 Unlike other Durban curry , baked beans curry was one that never required a topping of fresh coriander!, it was the finely sliced onion and chillies that added both flavour and aesthetics.

 The onions and green chillies should be fried until the onions are soft and slightly brown.
 Add the masala and fry for a minute or two until infused with the oil.
 Take care not to burn the masala, it is best to fry on low to moderate heat.
-Once the masala has fried, add the baked beans and bring to boil.
+Once the masala has been fried, add the baked beans and bring to a boil.
 Remove from stove and serve.
 Baked beans can be served both warm or cold.

 Baked Beans Curry Recipe

 How To Serve Baked Beans Curry

 Baked beans curry is best served with grilled meat or sausages.
 For variations to this curry, add boiled eggs or viennas for a hearty meal.